 The FDA has notified healthcare professionals that a Multaq safety study was halted early after the data monitoring committee found a two-fold increase in death, as well as two-fold increases in stroke and hospitalization for heart failure in patients receiving Multaq compared to patients taking a placebo.

 Multaq is a white film-coated tablet that should be taken by mouth, usually two times a day with a meal.
 The standard dose is 400 mg twice a day, regardless of age or weight.
 There is no generic version.

-The FDA reported that around 492,000 prescriptions were dispensed, and around 147,000 patients filled Multaq prescriptions at outpatient retail pharmacies in the United States since 2009.
+The FDA has reported that over 500,000 Multaq prescriptions were dispensed and over 150,000 patients filled Multaq prescriptions at outpatient retail pharmacies in the United States.